brunoprado55/ActiveCampaignEventTester/README.md

 # ActiveCampaignEventTester
-Application to test the event tracking in ActiveCampaign knowing the email or id of the user
+Application to test the event tracking in ActiveCampaign knowing the id of the user